What is AWS CodeArtifact?

 What is a CodeArtifact repository?

 A CodeArtifact repository contains a set of package versions, each of which maps to a set of assets.
 Repositories are polyglot—a single repository can contain packages of any supported type.
-Each repository exposes endpoints for fetching and publishing packages using tools like the npm CLI, the Maven CLI (mvn), and pip.
+Each repository exposes endpoints for fetching and publishing packages using tools like the npm CLI, the Maven CLI (mvn), pip, and NuGet.
 For resource limits in AWS CodeArtifact, see Quotas in AWS CodeArtifact.

 How do I create repositories in CodeArtifact?